Kef music

 Modules

+A module is something made in a program called a tracker.
 Modules can sound like anything from MIDIs with soundfonts to stuff that’s really amazing.
 Most of my music’s in the “MIDI with soundfonts” category, since anything that’s really amazing is usually an electronica track of some kind, and I don’t dabble in that style of music very much.
-WinAmp
+WinAmp should be able to play all of these, though it won’t necessarily sound the best it can (unless you play them in OGG format).

 The OGG versions of these are often, but not always, smaller.
 Also, they might sound slightly better, and you’re more likely to be able to play them.
 So for most of these there’s little reason to get the S3M/IT versions unless you know how to use a tracker and want to see how they work.
-By the way, don’t be afraid of OGG.
-It’s just like MP3, except better, and you probably can play it on your computer already.

 - Dawn of Adventure (OGG) (S3M) Somebody wanted me to write music for a game.
 Being the lazy guy that I am, I only managed to produce this, and I don’t think it was used.
 However, I think it’s the best piece I have ever written.
 It is technically unfinished, since what I wrote already is a hard act for me to follow.
 It’s certainly not perfect, and there’s one part that sounds kind of fudged to my ear.
 But I decided to present it to you as it is.